 All internships must be approved by the Director for The Oxley Career Education Program/ and/or Internship Coordinator and the Internship Supervisor in the academic department.
 Students may earn up to six credits for internships during their time at the college.
 Academic credit is not given for any paid employment.

 Students are required to sign an Internship Agreement, which specifies the number of hours they will work per week, their responsibilities, and their internship assignments.
 The site supervisor, faculty supervisor, and Director for The Center for Academic Advisement and The Oxley Career Education Program also sign the agreement.

 Registered students should submit the agreement to the by the end of the first week of classes.

 Find an Internship

 Finding an internship is like finding a job.
 Students browse listings for appropriate placements, prepare a resume and cover letter, and go on interviews.
-The Office of Career Development and Internships assists students with the entire process.
+The Center for Academic Advisement and The Oxley Career Education Program assists students with the entire process.